CSG25

-Carrier Strike Group returning home stronger than when it left, says commander
+Carrier Strike Group returned home stronger than when it left, says commander

-Carrier Strike Group 25, the UK's major naval deployment of the year, is set to draw to a close on Sunday as the ships, jets, helicopters – and people – return home.
+Carrier Strike Group 25, the UK's major naval deployment of the year, has drawn to a close as the ships, jets, helicopters – and people – returned home.

-Families, friends and well-wishers are expected to gather at air and naval bases from Cornwall to Norfolk to greet the personnel.
+Families, friends and well-wishers gathered at air and naval bases from Cornwall to Norfolk to greet the personnel.

-More than 2,000 sailors, soldiers, airmen and women, Royal Marines and civilians are coming back from their eight-month mission to the Indo-Pacific.
+More than 2,000 sailors, soldiers, airmen and women, Royal Marines and civilians came back from their eight-month mission to the Indo-Pacific.

 CSG25 dispersing to home ports and bases

-The Carrier Strike Group was led by the Royal Navy's flagship, HMS Prince of Wales, who is due to sail into Portsmouth on Sunday afternoon.
+The Carrier Strike Group was led by the Royal Navy's flagship, HMS Prince of Wales, who sailed into Portsmouth.

-She'll be accompanied by two of her escorts, the destroyer HMS Dauntless and Norwegian frigate HNoMS Roald Amundsen, while a third escort, the frigate HMS Richmond, is returning to Plymouth.
+She was accompanied by two of her escorts, the destroyer HMS Dauntless and Norwegian frigate HNoMS Roald Amundsen, while a third escort, the frigate HMS Richmond, returned to Plymouth.

-And while some of the aircraft on CSG25 are already back in the UK, the remainder will variously return to their respective air bases.
+And while some of the aircraft on CSG25 were already back in the UK, the remainder variously returned to their respective air bases.

-F-35B Lightning stealth fighters will be back at RAF Marham in Norfolk, Merlin helicopters will park up at RNAS Culdrose near Helston and RNAS Yeovilton in Somerset, while Wildcat helicopters will touch down at Yeovilton as well.
+F-35B Lightning stealth fighters flew back to RAF Marham in Norfolk, Merlin helicopters parked up at RNAS Culdrose near Helston and RNAS Yeovilton in Somerset, while Wildcat helicopters touched down at Yeovilton as well.

 A privilege to lead